Harish2003k/Harish2003k/README.md

 <h1>Hi I AM HARISH KUMAR GUPTA FROM LUCKNOW UTTAR PRADESH ,INDIA....👋</h1>
 <h1>SPECIALIST KNOWLEDGE OF A VARIETY OF PROGRAMMING LANGUAGE, SOFTWARE DESIGN, INFORMATION SYSTEM, DATABASEES AND SOFTWARE ARCHITECTURE</h1>
 <h1> WELCOME TO MY REPO.........</h1>
-<h2>Nice To Meet You.....My Coding Skill And Practices In Github And Other Source....</h2>
+<h2>Nice To Meet You.....My Coding Skill And Practices In Github And Other Platform To Explore....</h2>
 <!--
 **Harish2003k/Harish2003k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.